HaukeThiessen/Mip-Explorer/README.md

 🚦  For a more detailed analysis, you can also display the results per channel.

-⬆️  The normal map mode normalizes each mip and uses the angles between the normal vectors to calculat the differences The modes can be selected manually or automatically based on file name suffixes.
+⬆️  The normal map mode normalizes each mip and uses the angles between the normal vectors to calculate the differences The modes can be selected manually or automatically based on file name suffixes.

 # FAQ: